e4rthboy/pastebin-parody/README.md

 $ cp -r utils/config/* ../laradock
 ```

 To build containers, run the `$ make build` script from root of the project.
-It may take quite a long time before the necessary Docker images will be built.
+It may take quite a long time before the necessary Docker images is built.

-To start containers, just run the `$ make run` script from root of the project.
+To start containers, run the `$ make run` script from root of the project.

 To work with the project console (launching Yii commands, console commands, etc.), just run
 script `$ make bash`.

-In this case, you will be taken to the console of the container *workspace* under the user *laradock*, in the subdirectory
+After that you will be taken to the console of the container *workspace* under the user *laradock*, in the subdirectory
 `/var/www`.
 For further work with the project, you will have to launch scripts from this subdirectory.

 To stop containers, run the command `$ make stop`.